- 20-year shelf life

 The CM-6M Tactical Gas Mask has a facepiece of tough bromobutyl rubber (CBRN-compliant) for maximum resistance to TIC/CWA contaminants.
 The full-face respirator’s inner mask is made from a special hypoallergenic compound that ensures excellent tightness and avoids exhaled air contact with the visor to prevent fogging.
 It also reduces carbon dioxide(CO2) content in the mask’s inner space, which together with its favorable inhalation/exhalation breathing resistance, decreases the physiological burden for the user—providing more comfortable and practical all-day use.

 The integrated speech diaphragm ensures at least 95% intelligibility of speech, allowing for easy communication with other members of your party.
-The mask is equipped with a five-point rubber-textile head harness to ensure a snug and lasting fit.
+The mask is equipped with a six-point rubber-textile head harness to ensure a snug and lasting fit.

 The CM-6M CBRN gas mask is produced in one size.
 To ensure proper functioning, the user’s face must be smooth, free of facial hair, sideburns and other hindrances at the points of contact.